-Important Note: This class is cross-listed with CLAS 330.
-This course was formerly HSRE 330.
+Important Note: This course was formerly HSRE 330.

 With the above approach, we will be focusing on some of Rome’s more characteristic features: ranging from religion to art to society and politics.
 In the end, the goal is to “look at the Romans through the eyes of the Romans.”
 The field trip to Rome, with her remains of ancient monuments and museums with major archaeological collections, will help students to enliven their picture of this culture and attain a richer and more complex understanding of the phenomena.